 Due to the fixed shapes and sizes of traditional batteries, flexible applications dependent on these flexible batteries as power sources have been limited.
 Thanks to inkjet technology, this issue could soon become a thing of the past.
 A recent breakthrough by researchers in South Korea has led to the development of printable supercapacitors.
-Created using only an inkjet printer, these batteries have the ability to be used in flexible displays, electronic clothing, and other applications that their rigid counterparts cannot.
+Created using only an inkjet printer, these batteries can be used in flexible displays, electronic clothing, and other applications that their rigid counterparts cannot.

-The research team that made the breakthrough is led by Professor Sang-Young Lee, who oversaw the development of new inks that are printed onto paper and turned into a revolutionary style of supercapacitor.
+The research team that made the breakthrough is led by Professor Sang-Young Lee, who oversaw the development of new inks that are printed onto paper and turned into a revolutionary style of a supercapacitor.
 The door has now been opened to explore applications previously ignored due to the restrictive nature of traditional batteries.
-These restrictions are due in large part to the combustible nature of the liquid electrolytes that are injected into the batteries and the risk of leaks occurring if the batteries are not properly packaged.
+These restrictions are due in large part to the combustible nature of the liquid electrolytes that injected into the batteries and the risk of leaks if the batteries are poorly packaged.

-The entire process begins by using a traditional inkjet printer to apply a preparatory coating to a normal piece of paper.
+The entire process begins by using a traditional inkjet printer to apply a preparatory coating to an ordinary piece of paper.
 The electrodes are then formed by printing one ink, consisting of activated carbon and nanotubes, and another ink made up of silver nanowires in water.
-Next, an electrolyte ink made from an ionic liquid mixed with a polymer is printed onto the ink-based electrodes.
+Next, an electrolyte ink made from an ionic liquid mixed with a polymer printed onto the ink-based electrodes.
 Finally, the inks are exposed to ultraviolet irradiation before being sealed using an adhesive film.

-The end result is a supercapacitor capable of effective electrochemical performance that possesses a level of flexibility previously unheard of.
+The result is a super capacitor capable of effective electrochemical performance that possesses a level of flexibility previously unheard of.
 The research team in South Korea has already begun offering some of the potential applications that could be made available in the future, including wearable electronics, that would utilize the technology’s ability to be printed and molded into any shape or design.